Codecademy/docs/content/swift/concepts/arrays/arrays.md

 ---
-Title: "Arrays"
+Title: 'Arrays'
 Subjects:
-  - "iOS"
+  - 'iOS'
-  - "Mobile Development"
+  - 'Mobile Development'
 Tags:
-  - "Arrays"
+  - 'Arrays'
-  - "Data Structures"
+  - 'Data Structures'
 CatalogContent:
-  - "learn-swift"
+  - 'learn-swift'
-  - "paths/build-ios-apps-with-swiftui"
+  - 'paths/build-ios-apps-with-swiftui'
 ---

 Arrays are ordered collections of values.
 In other words, an array is an ordered list of values, all of the same type, contained in the same structure.
 Swift, being a very type safe language, will throw compiler errors if you attempt to store values of different types, say attempting to store a `String` in an `int` array.